A Road Less Travelled

 Tonight, celebrate the conclusion of the tour with a special farewell dinner with Liz and fellow travellers in the Old City.

-If you are returning home today, tour arrangements conclude with a transfer from the hotel to Baku International Airport for the suggested afternoon flight on Emirates or Qatar Airways for Australia.
+If you are returning home today, tour arrangements conclude with a transfer from the hotel to Baku International Airport for the suggested afternoon flight on Emirates or Qatar Airways for Australia or New Zealand.

 Renaissance Tours or your travel agent can assist you with your flights and other travel arrangements, including any additional nights’ accommodation, either before or after the tour.